 Centre for Addiction and Mental Health

 Toronto, Ontario M5T 1R8

-Dr. Meyer discovered that monoamine oxidase A binding is elevated during major depressive episodes, prior to recurrence of major depressive episodes and during high risk states for major depressive episodes such as early postpartum.
-He also discovered that serotonin transporter binding in increased in the winter relative to summer.
+Dr. Meyer discovered that monoamine oxidase A binding is elevated during major depressive episodes; prior to recurrence of major depressive episodes; during high risk states for major depressive episodes such as early postpartum and perimenopause, as well as during some dysphoric states associated with higher risk of depressive symptoms such as alcohol dependence, early withdrawal from cigarette smoking and borderline personality disorder.
+He also discovered the first definitive evidence of neuroinflammation during major depressive episodes; and that serotonin transporter binding is increased in the winter relative to summer.
 He has conducted and published leading antidepressant occupancy studies for serotonin and dopamine transporters, 5-HT2A receptors and monoamine oxidase.
-His work established the therapeutic occupancy for selective serotonin reuptake inhibitors.
-His publications include over 60 peer-reviewed papers, 50 per cent as first/senior author.
-He is the lead/senior author of 6 papers in the Archives of General Psychiatry and 7 papers in the American Journal of Psychiatry.
+His work was the first to establish the 80% therapeutic occupancy for selective serotonin reuptake inhibitors.
+His publications include more than 90 peer-reviewed papers, 50 per cent as first/senior author.
+He is the lead/senior author of eight papers in JAMA Psychiatry/Archives of General Psychiatry and seven papers in the American Journal of Psychiatry.

 Areas of Research